 And after I figured out a little folding trick to hide all raw ends of the zipper tape, I decided this needs to be included into a pattern for you.
 So here are the main features:

-Coin Purse Pattern Features:
+Coin Purse Pattern with zipper pocket - Features:

 - The ZIP Pocket Coin Purse is small and flat, practical to carry around.